 - Gratitude: not just a warm feeling, gratitude is a positive concept that we can use to exclude resentments and other negativity from our minds.

 - Spirituality: if we can work to accept our existence in the vast universe as part of a benevolent concept by a Higher Power, then daily life acquires a purpose, and we find a sense of belonging and guidance.
 It is a spiritual journey that lasts a lifetime but the possibilities for spiritual growth are many and exciting.

-- Maintenance: recovery never stops, and we are work in progress.
-To expect otherwise is to invite disappointment but the acts of maintenance in recovery – meetings, sponsorship and other interactions are pleasures not punishments.
+- Maintenance: recovery never stops, and we are a work in progress.
+To expect otherwise is to invite disappointment but the acts of maintenance in recovery – meetings, sponsorship, and other interactions are pleasures, not punishments.

 - Self-care: these are specifically meditation and healthy exercise that normal grown-up people practise whereas addicted people usually neglect.
 Making time for ourselves for these activities will in a short time, yield measurable benefits in terms of mental health.